Campbell, Chalmers lead Australia Commonwealth Games swim team

-Gold Coast, Australia, March 4, 2018 (AFP) - - Resurgent Cate Campbell, Olympic champion Kyle Chalmers and rising star Ariarne Titmus spearhead a 70-strong Australian team named Sunday for next month's Commonwealth Games on the Gold Coast.
+Gold Coast (Australia) (AFP) - Resurgent Cate Campbell, Olympic champion Kyle Chalmers and rising star Ariarne Titmus spearhead a 70-strong Australian team named Sunday for next month's Commonwealth Games on the Gold Coast.

 Former world champion Campbell capped a triumphant return to the national team after a year's sabbatical with an Australian record-breaking 50-metre freestyle win on the final night of the selection trials.